arlesniak/pytorch_geometric/docs/source/tutorial/distributed_pyg.rst

 #. **Distributed feature lookup:** Each partition stores an array of features of nodes and edges that are within that partition.
 Consequently, if the output of a sampler on a specific machine includes sampled nodes or edges, that do not pertain in its partition, the machine must initiate an RPC request to a remote server which these nodes (or edges) belong to.

-#. **Form :class:`~torch_geometric.sampler.SamplerOutput` into :class:`~torch_geometric.data.Data` format (or its heterogenous counterpart):** Based on the sampler output and the acquired node (or edge) features, a Data/HeteroData object is created.
+#. **Form :class:`~torch_geometric.sampler.SamplerOutput` into :class:`~torch_geometric.data.Data` format (or its heterogeneous counterpart):** Based on the sampler output and the acquired node (or edge) features, a Data/HeteroData object is created.
 This object forms a batch used in subsequent computational operations of the model.
 Note that this step occurs within the loader :func:`filter_fn`.

 Algorithm Overview:
 -------------------